 Ok, for those who didn’t know, I’m a photographer.
 Not the “it’s-my-job-and-I-make-a-living-out-of-it” photographer, but a decent one with an extensive portfolio.
 I love helping out other artists, be it music bands or fashion designers, and I barely ever charge a monetary compensation.
 Just for the love of art.

-Now enter the band called Copeland (web site here).
+Now enter the band called Copeland (check out their Facebook page).
 This is a band I discovered in 2004 when I was starting to do concert photography and I fell in love with their music.
 You can see photos of that first concert here.
 Then, about 2 and a half years ago (March 2007 to be exact), they came again to do a concert with another band and I took that opportunity to resume my photography career, which I had been put on hold with the birth of my son.
 You can view the results here.

 A couple of months later, on September 30th, James, the original bassist of the band who’s now the graphist (I guess that’s who you call it) of the band contacted me.
 He had found and kept several of the pictures I had taken of the band and wanted to know if he could use them.
 As a photographer, there is no greater reward that to see your work being used/published with your permission (aka not stolen).
 Yes getting compensation is fun but to me, recognition is even better.
 So it stays dead, no more news nor update.
 As they say, life goes on and I kind of forgot about this whole deal.

 Fast forward a couple of months, around Christmas time… I go to the music store to do some “sight seeing” and I find THE album… we’re talking about Dressed Up & In Line from Copeland.
 It all comes back flashing in my head… the photo request!!
 I buy the CD immediately.
 I come home, open the casing, take the booklet out (as I do for all the CDs I buy) and start looking at it.
 What do I find ?… (click on the image just underneath)